ihouwat/pygame-learning/005_same_again/scratchpad.md

 - refactor the classes and cleanup code
 	- maybe have a dataclass for the pure data that you can inject into another class for the sprite representation?
 	- DONE need class for rendering
-	- need class for puzzles, etc.
+	- DONE need class for puzzles, etc.
 	- need to decouple rendering from the game logic??

-	- perhaps need a class for user event handling...
+	- NEXT perhaps need a class for user event handling...

 - download more pngs and add attributions
 - create more levels (colored shapes, items, grayscale items, voice only target item)